 You have a Windows 10, Windows 11 or Windows Server machine in which you have locked yourself out and cannot login using a local administrator account.
 You need to reset the local administrator password without re-installing the operating system.
+This KB article provides guidance on how to reset the local administrator password in Windows.

 Option 1 – Windows boot disk #